Applications of OA Science

 -

-Project Leads and Partners for the Acidification aspect of the CBEFS tool include:
+Project Leads for the CBEFS tool include:

-Aaron Bever, FlowWest
+Aaron Bever, FlowWest (formerly of AnchorQEA)

 Pierre St-Laurent, Virginia Institute of Marine Science

-Marjy Friedrichs, Virginia Institute of Marine Science
+Susanna Musick, Virginia Institute of Marine Science

 Mid-Atlantic Regional Association of Coastal and Ocean Observing System (MARACOOS)